roblevintennis/the-learn-d-developer-design-patterns/chapters/03_observer.md

 You should now notice that—since our last refactoring—the test case has become much more readable and easy to understand.
 Thus we didn't just reduce duplication (but more importantly) made our tests [self documenting][self_documenting].

-For this exercise, we're using phpunit's setUp/tearDown combination (similar to JUnit if you're a Java developer), but you'll see other similar hooks in other frameworks like beforeEach/afterEach ([Jasmine][jasmine]), begin/done ([QUnit][qunit]), etc. These methods are called just before and after each test case allowng you to set up (and tear down) state.
+For this exercise, we're using phpunit's setUp/tearDown combination (similar to JUnit if you're a Java developer), but you'll see other similar hooks in other frameworks like beforeEach/afterEach ([Jasmine][jasmine]), begin/done ([QUnit][qunit]), etc. These methods are called just before and after each test case allowing you to set up (and tear down) state.
 This ensures that each test is ran in isolation not depending on any leftover state from previous test case runs.

 **Helpers**